uktrade/data-hub-frontend/docs/Architecture/Decisions/0001-record-architecture-decisions.md

 ## Decision

-We will use Architecture Decision Records, as [described by Michael Nygard](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).
+ - We will use Architecture Decision Records, as [described by Michael Nygard](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).
+ - We agreed that any new ADRs should first be raised in a dev huddle before they are put up for general review.
+This is to ensure that everyone has input on the proposed decision and to ensure that everyone is aware of it.

 ## Consequences